ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 ## [From _The New England Farmer; a Monthly Journal (1848-1871)_](https://iiif.archivelab.org/iiif/sim_new-england-farmer-a-monthly-journal_1856-08_8_8?page=12)

 #### 1856-08-01 &middot; Boston

 <table style="width: 100%;"><tr><td style="width: 50%">

+apartment procured, if possible.
+In many cases of face, it was like a book standing on one of its ends,

 severe bleeding at the lungs, and when other rem-
 edies fail, Dr. Rush found that two tea-spoons full